 Electronic Mouse Trap

 Electronic rat trap and mouse traps may be relatively new in the market but have a high success rate of eliminating rodents.
 They cause instant death to the rodent through electrocution, delivered by a high voltage shock.
 They are easy to use and provide a fast, instant, and humane kill.

 Electronic mouse traps are reusable and can last for years.
 Another good thing about this type of rat trap is the fact that it is enclosed in a plastic cover.
 This ensures that you don’t have to see or touch the dead rodent inside if you don’t want to.
 They are clean and hygienic.

-They work well in places with heavy rodent infestation.
+They work well in places with a heavy rodent infestation.
 You need batteries or a plug-in adapter to power the trap.

 - Kills mice quick and in a more humane way.